-Direct call-offs or further competitions against an established framework agreement in this value bracket are also permissible as procurement routes.
+Direct call-offs or further competitions against an established framework agreement in this value bracket are also permissible as procurement routes and should be led by a member of the Procurement Team.

-Evaluator: Evaluation Panel of appropriate officers chosen in consultation with the officer and Procurement Team
+Evaluator: Evaluation Panel of appropriate officers chosen in consultation with the officer and Procurement Team the contract being procured, expertise and experience.
+A member of the Procurement Team must moderate the individual evaluator's scores.

 Explanation: A minimum of two, but ideally three evaluators should be chosen to evaluate the supplier's tender submissions.
-Evaluators should be chosen based on their knowledge of the contract being procured, expertise and experience.
-A member of the Procurement Team must moderate the individual evaluator's scores.
+Evaluators should be chosen based on their knowledge of